Yes, we ripped off that title.

 Michael Lewis’ classic sports book Moneyball: The Art of Winning an Unfair Game, has helped popularize the idea that small, feisty organizations can identify inefficiencies in their market in order to compete with better funded competitors.

 In Moneyball, it was the underfunded Oakland A’s using advanced metrics that other teams ignored to field a competitive team year after year.
 We’ve been telling lawyers for years that cloud technology is a game-changing litigation technology that could give any sized firm a huge competitive advantage in litigation.

 It seems that idea is finally gaining momentum.
 In fact, the ABA Journal recently ran at least three articles with the same theme.
 For example, one story was titled, “Can small firms compete with BigLaw for a fraction of the cost?
 Yes, if you save on tech, solos say.”
-Another recent article, Cloud based-eDiscovery Can Mean Big Savings for Small Law Firms included a number of benefits associated with going to the cloud for eDiscovery technology:
+Another recent article, Cloud based-Ediscovery Software Can Mean Big Savings for Small Law Firms included a number of benefits associated with going cloud-based ediscovery software:

 - No need for software updating

 - Best practices are continually updated